4 confirmed COVID-19 cases today. | SMN NEWS

-PHILIPSBURG:— As of April 29th, there were four (4) persons who tested positive for COVID-19; however three (3) persons have recovered; bringing the total active cases to sixteen (16).
-The total number of confirmed cases is now two thousand two hundred thirty (2230).
+PHILIPSBURG:— As of May 5th, there were four (4) persons who tested positive for COVID-19; however four (4) persons have recovered.
+The total active cases remain at twenty-three (23).
+The total number of confirmed cases is now two thousand two hundred forty-seven (2247).

-The Collective Prevention Services (CPS) are monitoring fourteen (14) people in home isolation.
+The Collective Prevention Services (CPS) are monitoring twenty-one (21) people in home isolation.
 Two (2) patients are currently hospitalized at the St. Maarten Medical Center.
 The total number of deaths due to COVID-19 remains at twenty-seven (27).

 The number of people recovered since the first case surfaced on St. Maarten has increased to two thousand one hundred ...